Shulinagarwal/mnit/README.md

 /public
   - index.html
   - favicon.svg
+/scripts
+  - generate_teams.py
+  - requirements.txt
 ```

+---

 ## License

-This project is open-source and available under the 24Hr Hack-A-Thon License Worked by Aditya, Abde, Shulin Agarwal, Utkarsh Bansal and Kartikk Sharma.
+This project is open-source and available under the 24Hr Hack-A-Thon License worked by Aditya, Abde, Shulin Agarwal, Utkarsh Bansal, and Kartikk Sharma.

-Everything from the User Interface to the Developement Part has been Made and it is a request to ask us before you use it.
+Everything from the User Interface to the Development part has been made, and it is a request to ask us before you use it.
-Date of Work - 8/11/2024 to 9/11/2024
+**Date of Work**: 8/11/2024 to 9/11/2024

+This project is a part of our startup, and unauthorized use is prohibited.
+Please be careful not to use this anywhere else without permission.

 ---